maxwillf/tad-vector/README.md

 # Authorship
-All codes here we're made by Felipe Ramos and Max William, for a project on the Basic Data Structure I course on UFRN.
+All codes here we're made by Felipe Ramos and Max William, for a project on the Basic Data Structure we course on UFRN.
 All codes here are under the MIT License.